 S15 discussed the implications of the crucial role played by subgrid routines in cosmological simulations, concluding that cosmological simulations are at present unable to estimate the efficiency of feedback processes from first principles, and thus cannot predict stellar and BH masses.
-The optimal recourse is therefore to calibrate the parameters of subgrid routines to ensure that simulations reproduce well-characterized observables, for example the stellar mass function of galaxies.
-The introduction of several new simulations here enables a clear illustration of the motivation for the parametrization adopted by the EAGLE reference model.
-The additional simulations also enable an exploration of the sensitivity of the outcomes of the reference model to the variation of its key subgrid parameters.
+The optimal recourse is therefore to calibrate the parameters of subgrid routines to ensure that simulations reproduce well-characterised observables, for example the stellar mass function of galaxies.
+This philosophy is adopted by the four simulations described in §3, each of which is realised within a cubic comoving cosmological volume of $L=50\,\mathrm{cMpc}$ on a side.
+These "calibrated simulations" each reproduce the observed z=0.1 GSMF to within $\lesssim 0.3$ dex over the range $10^{8.2}\lesssim M\star\lesssim 10^{11.2}\,\mathrm{M}\odot$ (Figure 2).
+This precision is similar to that typically attained by semi-analytic galaxy formation models, and is unprecedented for hydrodynamical simulations.

-The EAGLE simulations each adopt the stochastic thermal feedback scheme of Dalla Vecchia & Schaye (2012), whereby fluid elements are stochastically heated to a pre-specified heating temperature, and the appropriate time-averaged energy injection rate is achieved by adjusting the heating probability.
-This scheme mitigates a common problem in cosmological simulations, namely that the energy injected as feedback at each time step is usually radiated away before the gas is able to expand.
+The EAGLE simulations each adopt the stochastic thermal feedback scheme of Dalla Vecchia & Schave (2012), whereby fluid elements are stochastically heated to a pre-specified heating temperature, and the appropriate time-averaged energy injection rate is achieved by adjusting the heating probability.
+This scheme mitigates a common problem in cosmological simulations, namely that the energy injected as feedback at each timestep is usually radiated away before the gas is able to expand.
 Moreover, this scheme enables the quantity of energy per feedback event to be specified, irrespective of the time-averaged energy injection rate.
-In the case of feedback associated with star formation, SPH neighbours of newly formed star particles are heated to $\Delta T{\rm SF} = 10^{7.5}$ K, and the probability of heating is determined by the fraction of the energy budget that is available for feedback, $f{\rm th}$ .
-We adopt the convention that $f{\rm th} = 1$ corresponds to an expectation value of the injected energy of $1.736 \times 10^{49}$ erg ${\rm M}{\odot}^{-1}$ (or $8.73 \times 10^{15}$ erg g-1), the energy expected from Type II SNe associated with a Chabrier IMF, assuming each SN liberates $10^{51}$ erg.
-For this energy budget and heating temperature, $\sim 1.3$ fluid elements are expected to be heated by each newly formed star particle (equation 5).
+In the case of feedback associated with star formation, SPH neighbours of newlyformed star particles are heated to $\Delta T{\rm SF} = 10^{7.5}$ K, and the probability of heating is determined by the fraction of the energy budget that is available for feedback, $f{\mathrm{th}}.$ We adopt the convention that $f{\rm th}=1$ corresponds to an expectation value of the injected energy of $1.736\times 10^{49}~{\rm erg}~{\rm M}\odot^{-1}$ (or $8.73\times 10^{15}~{\rm erg}\,{\rm g}^{-1}$), the energy expected from type II supernovae associated with a Chabrier IMF, assuming each SN liberates 10^{51} erg.
+For this energy budget and heating temperature, ~ 1.3 SPH particles are expected to be heated by each newly-formed star particle (equation 5).

-Four of the simulations presented here, referred to as the 'calibrated simulations' (Section 3), adopt different functional forms for $f{\rm th}$ .
-The efficiency of the subgrid star formation feedback that each simulation assumes, and the fashion in which this depends upon the properties of the local environment, is different in each case.
-The calibrated simulations are realized within a cubic comoving cosmological volume of L = 50 cMpc on a side, and each reproduces the observed z = 0.1 GSMF to within $\leq 0.3$ dex over the range $10^{8.2} \lesssim M \lesssim 10^{11.2} \,\mathrm{M{\odot}}$ (Fig. 2).
-This precision is similar to that typically attained by semi-analytic galaxy formation models, and is unprecedented for hydrodynamical simulations.
-The GSMF realized in each case is not presented as a prediction, because the subgrid feedback parameters were calibrated using the observations.
+The calibrated simulations adopt different functional forms for $f{\rm th}$, so the efficiency of the subgrid star formation feedback that each assumes, and the fashion in which this depends upon the properties of the local environment, vary among the set.
+The GSMF realised in each case is not presented as a prediction, because the subgrid feedback parameters were calibrated using the observations.
 Nevertheless, the reproduction of the observed GSMF represents a significant advance.
 The computational expense of calibrating large hydrodynamical simulations precludes an exhaustive exploration of the available parameter space, so success was not guaranteed, and indeed there was no guarantee that the adopted subgrid models could reproduce the observations for any values of their parameters.
-More practically, the availability of hydrodynamical simulations that reproduce the demographics of the local galaxy population enables a diverse range of problems to be addressed, many of which have previously been limited to investigation with semi-analytic models.
+More practically, the availability of hydrodynamical simulations that reproduce the demographics of the local galaxy population enables a diverse range of problems to be addressed, many of which have previously been limited to investigation with semianalytic models.